Salewitcher/Bad-Hangman/README.md

 - - Solution: Removed possibillity with strip() method.
 - User punished for guessing the same letter repeatedly.
 - - Solution: Added elif to prevent that.
+- VERY IMPORTANT NOTE ! : Right legs and arms of hangman flying too much to the right on deployed page if code was cleared from whitspace on CI Python Linter Validator.
+- - Solution: Add 1 whitespace to right arm and leg.

 ## Remainig Bugs